The Walking Reading Group: On Care

 The Walking Reading Group host a walk focused on feminist struggles, utopias, and the radical potential of care.

-Participants are asked to read selected texts in advance forming the basis of conversations for the walk.
+Participants are asked to read selected texts in advance forming the basis of conversations for the walk, as well as bringing suggestions for further conversation topics.
 Before setting off from LSE Library, you will be given time to reflect on the reading and think of important ideas and questions that you would like to discuss with a partner.
 During the walk, we encourage you to swap conversation partners three times to give you the chance to walk and talk with a number of different people.

 The walk through central London will last up to two hours, and we will finish at The Photographers' Gallery.
 We hope that the weather will be warm and dry, but encourage you to wear comfortable shoes and to bring an umbrella, just in case.